 Great for smaller surfaces!
 At 12” x 5” x 6”, this cool caddy can be sitting pretty anywhere you need a little organizational help.
 The pocket panel wraps all the way around and is divided into eight sections in a variety of sizes.

 Wide wale corduroy is a top trend.
-Although it’s most often a choice in the garment category, we knew it would also make a gorgeous tote.
-We chose a solid ice white corduroy with bright cotton for the lining and striking webbing
+Although it’s most often seen in the garment category, we knew it would also make a gorgeous tote.
+Our choice: a solid ice white corduroy with bright cotton for the lining and striking webbing.

-Lightly padded, slim, and tufted with soft felt and floss rather than hard buttons, these floor pillows make fast and easy extra seating for holiday gatherings.
+Lightly padded, slim, and tufted with soft felt and floss rather than hard buttons; these floor pillows make fast and easy extra seating for family gatherings.
 If you’re brand new to tufting, this is a great first project.

 These bright + fanciful designs can add a splash of freshness to linens, garments, and more.
 Pick a Grapefruit, Papaya, Pineapple, Watermelon or Grapes.
 Use one or collect them all as a set.
 Free downloads in 8 formats.